generative-xyz/perceptron-portrait-template/README.md

 - `m`: number of columns in the matrix
 - `mat`: An 2D array which is the content of the matrix

-The template support loading model from:
-- JSON URI of a perceptron model
-- Inscription URI of a Perceptron collection item
-- Token Seed (from 1 to 580) of a Perceptron collection item

-This template is based on the [simple Bitcoin generative art template](https://github.com/generative-xyz/generative-xyz-template-simple).